raksha-rathore/dynamic-programming-using-javascript/README.md

 # dynamic-programming-using-javascript
-Implementation of Dynamic Programming Algorithms using Javascript
+This repository contains implementation of Dynamic Programming Algorithms using Javascript

 The Problems include:
 1. The Coin Change Problem